-Just last week I spoke with a pleasant woman who had invested heavily with a David Lerner Associates broker in an Apple REIT (real estate investment trust).
-She was calling for advice, although she claims she was promised that Lerner would buy back her securities.
+My first encounter with David Lerner Associates came in July 2011.
+That month I spoke with a pleasant woman who had invested heavily with a David Lerner Associates broker in an Apple REIT (real estate investment trust).
+She was calling for advice on whether she accept their offer to buy back her REIT investment.

-Judging from the calls I have received, the age of many of their investors and the FINRA investigation, Lerner didn’t do a good job.
+Judging from the calls I have received, the age of many of their investors and the FINRA investigation, Lerner didn’t do a good job of following Know Your Customer and suitability rules.
 Many Apple REIT investors are older and more dependent on their investments in their retirement years.
 These are the people usually not well suited for illiquid investments and non-traded securities.

-Add to these problems yet another wrinkle.
-Lerner has apparently now decided to not value the security on monthly statements.
+Adding to their problem was yet another wrinkle.
+Lerner decided to not value the security on monthly statements.
 It’s like getting a bank statement that acknowledges you have money on deposit but doesn’t tell you how much.
 Are these REIT shares still worth the $11.00 per share issue price?
 Who knows?

-The combination of limited redemptions, no ready secondary market and now, no values means that investors are completely in the dark.
+The combination of limited redemptions, no ready secondary market and now, no values meant that investors were completely in the dark.

 Is this legal?
 Making unsuitable investment recommendations to clients and failing to disclose some of the salient risk factors certainly isn’t legal.
 Listing the security’s value on customer statements as “not priced” may be legal, however.